A hierarchy of thermodynamics learning frameworks for inelastic constitutive modeling: Introduction

 Existing machine-learning-based approaches typically focus on a single formulation, embedding its assumptions as fixed inductive biases without contrasting the chosen framework against alternatives.
 Consequently, there is a lack of a unified, machine-learning-focused comparison that clarifies how different theoretical frameworks influence learnability, expressiveness, generalization, and physical consistency when models are trained from data.
 This gap makes it difficult to assess whether observed performance differences arise from the data, the learning architecture, or the underlying thermodynamic assumptions themselves.

 In particular, the following key questions arise: \begin{itemize} \item What structural assumptions does each framework impose on constitutive models? \item What restrictions do these assumptions introduce in a data-driven model? \item How do these choices affect generalization, interpretability, and physical consistency of the predictions? \end{itemize} In this work, we address these questions by combining a concise theoretical review of inelastic constitutive frameworks with a data-driven perspective.
 We emphasize the structural assumptions that are most relevant for machine learning, rather than providing an exhaustive historical account.
 Building on this foundation, we implement each framework within a unified computational setting based on neural representations of thermodynamic potentials, enabling a controlled and consistent comparison.
-The resulting models are then evaluated side-by-side on a variety of representative inelastic material datasets without closed-form representations to isolate the effect of the underlying thermodynamic structure from that of the learning components or dataset.
+The resulting models are then evaluated side-by-side on a variety of representative inelastic material datasets without closed-form representations to clarify the influence of the underlying thermodynamic structure while keeping the neural implementation and training procedure as consistent as possible.

 In the next section, \sref{sec:background}, we review the thermodynamic foundations of inelastic constitutive modeling and introduce the theoretical frameworks considered in this work from a data-driven perspective. \sref{sec:theory} presents the mathematical formulation of each framework and highlights its structural similarities and differences. \sref{sec:implementation} describes the unified neural implementation and training strategy. \sref{sec:data} describes the datasets used for comparison.
 The results and comparative analysis are presented in \sref{sec:results} and \sref{sec:discussion}.
 Finally, \sref{sec:conclusion} summarizes the main findings and discusses implications for future data-driven constitutive modeling efforts.